 For these people, the normal feelings of anxiety—physical and emotional reactions to stressful, dangerous, or intense circumstances—don’t just pass away normally.

-People suffering from anxiety disorders can often experience these stress responses long after the stressful situation ends, and sometimes have these anxiety symptoms even when there isn’t a stressful situation at all.
+People experiencing anxiety disorders can often experience these stress responses long after the stressful situation ends, and sometimes have these anxiety symptoms even when there isn’t a stressful situation at all.

 These symptoms interfere with their relationships, work, and daily life and activities.